Harrogate line: Future

 In July 2011, Harrogate Chamber of Commerce proposed electrifying the line with 750 V DC third rail, using D Stock of the London Underground, to substantially increase capacity.
 The D stock's replacement by S Stock on the District line in 2015 has made them available for other locations.
 It is proposed that the stock will be converted to use the bottom-contact third rail system.
 The scheme never gained support from Metro, Northern Rail or National Rail, generally overhead electrification is favoured and is the only method used in the region.
-Furthermore, the D stock is older than current stock using the line and runs on a fourth rail system.
+Furthermore, the D stock is older than current stock using the line and runs on a fourth rail system, although D Stock units have successfully been converted to 3rd rail operation as Class 484s.

 Several new stations have also been proposed, including at Flaxby and Knaresborough East.
 In November 2013 Rail Magazine reported on plans for the line to be electrified at 25 kV AC overhead power lines which could be in use by 2019.
 This would mean that there would be two electric lines to York from Leeds, the other being Leeds to York via Cross Gates which will soon be electrified.

 On 5 March 2015, the Harrogate line, amongst others in the area including the Leeds–Bradford Interchange–Halifax line, the Selby–Hull line and the Northallerton–Middlesbrough line were named top priority for electrification; with an estimated cost for the Harrogate line of £93 million with a projected cost-benefit ratio of 1/3.60.
 No date has been set however.

 From December 2017, additional services on Sundays began with an extra hourly service from Leeds to Knaresborough during the day.
 This means trains between Knaresborough/Harrogate and Leeds are now every 30 minutes during the daytime on Sundays.
 Funding has been secured for signalling and infrastructure upgrades on the section of line between Knaresborough and York.
 This will allow an enhanced passenger service of two trains per hour.
 However, the proposal to re-open Goldsborough railway station to serve a new housing estate, would jeopardise reliable timings on the train service.
 The £13 million scheme will be carried out over the summer and autumn of 2020 with improved signalling.
 This will allow two services an hour between York, Knaresborough and Harrogate.

 In December 2019, London North Eastern Railway (LNER), intend to increase their one train a day, between Harrogate and London King's Cross, to six trains each way per day, including weekends.
 The service will be suitable for an increase in service pattern due to LNER using its bi-mode class 800 Azuma trains that would have previously terminated at Leeds.
 A siding at the northern end of Harrogate station has been brought back into use to enable the trains to reverse direction.

 Since 1 March 2020 services have been directly operated by the Department for Transport (DfT) under the brand name Northern Trains, with an objective of "stabilising performance and restoring reliability for passengers".